DimYiannis/RAG-Against-the-Machine/README.md

 purely complementing it, especially once both retrievers share the same path-token signal instead of it being lexical-exclusive.
-This is reported as a real, honest result rather than hidden or force-tuned past it: hybrid is correctly implemented and demonstrable, just not a recall win on this corpus with this embedding model.
+This is reported as a real, honest result rather than hidden or force-tuned past it: hybrid is correctly implemented and demonstrable, just not a recall win on this corpus with this embedding model — which is exactly why it stays a branch, not a merge into `main`.

 **Cache had to be wired around the model load, not around retrieval math.** The naive place to cache is inside `top_k()` — but by the time `top_k()` is called, the embedding